Alfresco/alfresco-ansible-deployment/docs/components-upgrade.md

 Before proceeding to an upgrade, an administrator needs to:

-- Make sure the [upgrade path and documentation](https://docs.alfresco.com/content-services/latest/upgrade/) is followed
+- Make sure the [upgrade path and documentation][acs-upgrade] is followed
 - Appropriate backups of database, contentstore and indexes are done and can be restored in case a rollback is needed
 - Initial deployment must have been done using this Ansible playbook